 - UE-to-Network Relay modify the Layer-2 link based on the PC5 QoS parameters received from CN.

-- Forwards the E2E QoS requirement received from remote UE to CN or split the E2E QoS requirement received from remote UE to the PC5 QoS parameters and the Uu QoS parameters.
+- Forwards the E2E QoS requirement received from remote UE to CN or splits the E2E QoS requirement received from remote UE into the corresponding PC5 QoS parameters and Uu QoS parameters.

 Remote UE: